Simón Bolívar International Airport (Venezuela): Crisis in Venezuela

 During the ongoing crisis in Bolivarian Venezuela, domestic airlines are laboring under tremendous difficulties because of hyperinflation and parts shortages.
 Many international airlines have left the country.
 International airlines that have left Venezuela include Aeroméxico, Aerolíneas Argentinas, Air Canada, Alitalia, Avianca, Delta Air Lines, Lufthansa, LATAM, and United Airlines, making travel to the country difficult.
 According to the International Air Transport Association (IATA), the Bolivarian government has not paid US$3.8 billion to international airlines in a currency issue involving conversion of local currency to U.S. dollars.
 Airlines have left for other reasons, including crime against flight crews, stolen baggage, and problems with the quality of jet fuel and maintenance of runways.

+In 2016, the old jetways in the international terminal were replaced with new glass-walled jetways.
 Following the increasing economic partnership between Venezuela and Turkey in October 2016, Turkish Airlines started offering direct flights from December 2016 connecting between Caracas to Istanbul (via Havana, Cuba) in an effort to "link and expand contacts" between the two countries.

 By 2018, terminals in the airport lacked air conditioning and utilities such as water and electricity.
 Flight crews are often sent to different cities to avoid crime that occurs in the area.
 The company charged with providing sanitation services ceased to exist, so cleaning no longer occurs as frequently at the facility.
 The Bolivarian National Guard, tasked with providing security, often extorts travelers by force.

 In support of President Nicolas Maduro's government, Russian Air Force aircraft, including Tupolev Tu-160 bombers, were deployed to the airport in early December 2018.
 In March 2019, two Russian planes were deployed to the airport carrying 100 troops and 35 tonnes of matériel.
 The Russian planes left the country 3 months later on 26 June 2019, according to the Russian embassy announcement.

 American Airlines, the last U.S. airline serving Venezuela, left on 15 March 2019, after its pilots refused to fly to Venezuela, citing safety issues.
 Two months later, the United States Department of Transportation and Department of Homeland Security indefinitely suspended all flights between Venezuela and the United States, due to safety and security concerns.
 The suspension affects mainly Venezuelan airlines that flew to Miami: Avior Airlines, LASER Airlines, and Estelar Latinoamerica.

-Iranian airline Mahan Air (blacklisted by the U.S. government since 2011) began direct flights to Caracas in April 2019, "signifying a growing relationship between the two nations".
-This route was later terminated.
+During the COVID-19 pandemic, the government announced on 3 February 2020 that the country had imposed epidemiological surveillance, restrictions and diagnostic systems to detect possible COVID-19 cases at this airport and that Venezuela would receive a diagnostic kit for the virus strain from the Pan American Health Organization (PAHO).

-Following the COVID-19 pandemic, the government announced on 3 February 2020 that the country has imposed epidemiological surveillance, restrictions and diagnostic systems to detect possible COVID-19 cases at this airport and that Venezuela will receive a diagnostic kit for the virus strain from the Pan American Health Organization (PAHO).
+Following the 2024 Venezuelan presidential election, flights to Panama and Dominican Republic were suspended on July 31, 2024.